 Learn more about this chart: view data for Figure 1.

 Workplace harassment and bullying is unacceptable and is not tolerated in the APS.
 Depending on the nature of the harassment or bullying, it may also be unlawful under anti-discrimination legislation.

 In respect to Section 13(3) of the Public Service Act 1999, “when acting in connection with APS employment, treat everyone with respect and courtesy, and without harassment”, 132 of the 190 employees investigated were found to have breached the relevant provision of the Code.

-In 2016, agencies reported that 132 of the 190 employees investigated for a breach of the Code of Conduct.
 Of the respondents to the 2016 employee census who indicated they had experienced workplace harassment or bullying in the last 12 months, 60 percent indicated that they did not report the behaviour.
 This result suggests there is scope for agencies to do more to ensure the reporting of harassment and bullying is seen as an acceptable response.

 When asked who was responsible for the harassment or bullying, census respondents most frequently reported that it was a co-worker or someone more senior than them other than their supervisor.
 A quarter of respondents reported that a previous supervisor was responsible for the bullying or harassment.

 Differences in the experience of harassment and bullying are apparent between male and female employees.
 Male employees are more likely to report being subjected to someone more senior than them other than their current supervisor.
 Female employees are more likely to report experiencing bullying or harassment from co-workers.

 Alleged perpetrators of bullying/harassment, by gender 2016